LastCallMedia/backstopjs-demo/README.md

 ## BackstopJS with Docker setup

-  If you want to use `backstop-docker` in current project.
+  You want to use `backstop-docker` in current project.
 Copy the directory into your repository and follow these [instruction.](#Backstop-Docker) and add local environment to the environment.json.
 Add the following to docker-compose.yml.

   ```
 $  backstop: